DrYoshiyahu/Knights-Game/README.md

     Run.

 SPEEDUP == True will usually solve the Game way faster, uses out of place heuristic.
+And is optimal.

 SPEEDUP_EXP == True will use a non-admissible heuristic, solves 5x5-boards usually within seconds or less, but may be non-optimal.